Temps and termites are on the rise. Schedule your free inspection today.

 To eliminate an ant infestation, identify the species, remove food sources, seal entry points, and use baits or treatments.
 Professional extermination is often the most effective solution.

-Ants enter homes when they forage for food, water, or look for shelter.
+Ants enter homes when they forage for food, water, or shelter.
 Changes in weather, unsealed food, or gaps in walls and foundations can lead to a sudden infestation.

 Crazy ants are highly adaptable and difficult to control.
 Baits may not always work, so professional treatment with specialized products is often necessary for full eradication.